fbpx

 There are two ways:

-I recommend you go for the highest relevant aged domain possible so that you get safe and long-term rankings.
+I recommend you go for the highest relevant expired domain possible so that you get safe and long-term rankings.

 You can go for a general health domain as well, and repurpose it for your weight loss supplements site, without risking.